jinyihan1001/jinyihan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D
+* Ph.D in Mechanical Engineering, the University of Hong Kong, 09/2025-08/2029(expected)
-* Master of Engineering in Mechanical Engineering, Shanghai Jiao Tong University, 09/2022-03/2025(expected)
+* Master of Engineering in Mechanical Engineering, Shanghai Jiao Tong University, 09/2022-03/2025
 * Bachelor of Engineering in Mechanical Engineering, Shanghai Jiao Tong University, 09/2018-06/2022

 Research experience